RoccoFarrell/turbodota-v4/src/posts/january-release.md

   import { base } from "$app/paths";
 </script>
 Greetings Turbodota challengers! 👋

-## Welcome to the January release of Turbodota.

 The Turbodota team is excited for our first major release of 2024.
 This release includes some modifications to improve the competitiveness of the next season as well as new functionality to change up your experience.
 We regret to inform you that due to an entire overhaul of infrastructure required for this update we are going to be ending Season 2 early and starting a fresh new season so everyone can compete fairly!